Quorn, Leicestershire: World Wars

 96 men from Quorn lost their lives in the two World Wars (77 in World War I and 19 in World War II).
 A cenotaph in Quorn's Memorial Gardens honours these men.

 Quorn Camp was established on the grounds of Quorn House during World War II.
 It was used as a PoW camp and was also host to a number of the United States Army 82nd Airborne Division's 505th Parachute Infantry Regiment.
 These paratroopers were involved in liberating the town of Sainte-Mère-Église, in Normandy, France, on the morning of D-Day and included Pvt.
 John Marvin Steele who famously became caught on the town's church spire.
 This incident is today commemorated with a dummy paratrooper and parachute attached to the church in Sainte-Mère-Église.

-A number of American veterans come back to Quorn, particularly every tenth anniversary of the D-Day landings, to remember their time in Quorn and their comrades who did not return.
+A number of American veterans came back to Quorn, particularly every tenth anniversary of the D-Day landings, to remember their time in Quorn and their comrades who did not return.